afewell/ovathetap/README.md

   - Login to the harbor web interface with the username `admin` and password `Harbor12345`
   - Verify you can also login from your terminal with the command `docker login harbor.tanzu.demo:30003` - enter the username `admin` and password `Harbor12345` when prompted.
   - If any of these steps do not work, wait a few minutes and try again.
 Ensure these verification steps work before proceeding.
- - If you cannot access the harbor interface after several minutes, please see the [Troubleshooting Harbor Install](#troubleshooting-harbor-install) section below

 #### Troubleshooting Harbor Install

 - If you were able to access harbor and login, you can skip this section
 - In some tests, the harbor helm deployment did not create a "harbor" service at all, this service should be configured for nodeport, and is required to be able to access harbor.
-- The resolution below should work in cases where BOTH the following conditions apply.
-If the problem you are experiencing does not meet these criteria, you may be experiencing a different problem.
-  - Condition 1:
-    - enter the command `minikube service list`
-    - The output should show that no nodeport services are available for harbor
-  - Condition 2:
   - enter the command `kubectl get svc harbor -n harbor`
-    - You should the response `Error from server (NotFound): services "harbor" not found`
+  - You should get the response `Error from server (NotFound): services "harbor" not found`
-  - Do not use the resolution below if you are not seeing both of these conditions
+  - Do not use the resolution below if you are not seeing this condition
 - The following commands will manually create a harbor service with nodeport:
 ```sh
 cat << EOF > "/${ovathetap_home}/config/harbor-svc.yaml"